• Partners

 5. Use examples of dynamic email contents

-Using dynamic email contents in your email campaign takes your business operations to the next level: the possibility of creating templates with these variables and conditions can really customize messages sent by your company and tailor your content to suit your customers.
+Using dynamic email content in your email campaign takes your business operations to the next level: the possibility of creating templates with these variables and conditions can really customize messages sent by your company and tailor your content to suit your customers.
 Its effect is similar to that of a personalized letter sent specifically to one addressee.

 • Sales: An email can be sent to a customer once an agent finishes talking to them, and the customer decides to purchase a product or service.
 Sending the email can be triggered by a Success disposition, and the email can include eg. a confirmation of the purchase, along with the purchased product/service information and estimated delivery date.
 This information can be either manually entered on the datasheet by the agent while the conversation is taking place, or if a calculation is needed, using a javascript solution.